sherry-ger/cardatabase/README.md

 If you enter a new Car with the brand of Ferrari it will cause a long running estimate in the car-value-estmator service.

+To run on a host other than local you will need to update the `estimator.uri` property `application.properties` file.

+## To Deploy to Cloud foundry

+`cf push -f cardatabase-manifest.yml`

 The front end React application is at: https://github.com/bvader/carfront